tonypags/resume/Personal-Projects.md

 *June 2022*
 - Created a backup role for Ansible to centrally manage selections and configs.
 - Replaced Symlink solution with rsync scripts updated by Ansible.
+- Execute backup via Jenkins daily.
 - Add Ansible roles for DNS and DHCP config.
 - Added UniFi USG Controller archives to backup.
-- Started reorganizing logic into roles, playbooks into common folder tree.
+- Reorganized all logic into roles, playbooks into common folder tree.
+- Created NTP role and applied to DNS/DHCP Raspberry Pi 2 host.
+- Created Ansible and Jenkins roles to rebuild management server.
+- Created Apache role to rebuild web server.
-- Prioritizing 3 CentOS hosts for rebuild, once Ansible roles are ready and tested.
+- Rebuilt 2 of 3 CentOS hosts as Ubuntu 22, using new Ansible roles.
+- Wrote curl-able script for restoring SSH profile to any server via backup for ansible readiness.

 <br>
 Can't wait for more!